BinaryResearch/centrifuge-toolkit/README.md

 ## Example Use Cases

  - Determining whether a file contains a particular type of data.
-   - An entropy scan is useful for discovering compressed or encrypted data, but what about other data types such as machine code, symbol tables, ASCII text, etc?
+   - An entropy scan is useful for discovering compressed or encrypted data, but what about other data types such as machine code, symbol tables, sections of hardcoded ASCII strings, etc?
+Centrifuge takes advantage of the fact that in binary files, information encoded in a particular way is stored contiguously and uses scikit-learn's implementation of DBSCAN to locate these regions.
  - Analyzing files with no metadata such as magic numbers, headers or other format information.
    - This includes most firmware, as well as corrupt files.
 Centrifuge does not depend on any kind of metadata.
  - Investigating differences between different types of data using statistical methods or machine learning, or building a model or "profile" of a specific data type.